Galvana28/Galvana28/README.md

-- 😞 Hi, I’m @Galvana28. my names are Yoru, Lumin or Galvana.
+- 🎪 Hi, I’m @Galvana28. my names are Yoru, Lumin or Galvana.
 If you know me by another then feel free to use that.
 - 🍡 I’m interested in: Genshin Impact, My Singing Monsters, Skylanders, and astronomy.
 - 🌺 I’m currently learning: how to get better at drawing and talking to people idk.
 - 🐈‍⬛ How to reach me: most socials are Galvana28, dms are open.
 - 💜 Pronouns: She/her or it/its.
 If you know me by another then feel free to use those.
 - ⚡ Other: I have autism.
 I'm a fictionkin, puppetkin otherkin, and ockin.
 - Sign my Strawpage and Retropring!!
-I'm working on a Carrd.
+I'm working on a Carrd and an Atabook.
 -
 - I'll keep updating this, and I'll probably improve the layout in the future.
-[Last updated: 13/08/24] this is a big wip please don't get mad at me i promise i'm better than this :(
+[Last updated: 15/08/24] this is a big wip please i promise i can make it look better

 <!---
 Galvana28/Galvana28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.